BND Hamburger Icon

 While Porter’s Five Forces is an effective and time-tested model, it has been criticized for failing to explain strategic alliances.
 In the 1990s, professors Adam Brandenburger, then at Harvard Business School and now at New York University’s Stern School of Business, and Barry Nalebuff, of the Yale School of Management, created the idea of a sixth force, “complementors,” using game theory insights.
 (Consult their book, Co-Opetition, for more information.)

 In this model, complementors sell products and services that are best used in conjunction with a competitor’s product or service.
-For example, Intel, which manufactures processors, and Lenovo, a computer manufacturer, could be considered complementors.
+Modern examples include smartphone manufacturers and app developers, or electric vehicle makers and charging station networks — partnerships that have become increasingly critical as ecosystem strategies drive business success.

 These additional modeling tools can inform your understanding of your business and its potential: